digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 Our focus: using the programming language to build things (not to understand the programming language)

-# Important

-Students should not set up their machines during the session.
-Ask students to complete the tutorial on github codespaces
+{: .warning }
+> It is important to run colrev in a separate data directory.

-setup for the data directory:
+Setup for the data directory:

 ```
 shell:
 cd ..